 So, on Sunday November 22th (tomorrow) at 19:30 UTC there will be a 45 minutes conference entitled:

 Building a community as a service: how to stop suffering from “that code is meant to be forked”

 Here is the fourth cover:

 Earlier id Tech engines were well known to have seen their source code opened when they were replaced and thus unprofitable.
 While this was a huge benefit for mankind, game developers still suffer today from design choices and mindset induced by the fact such code base was meant to die.
-20 years later we will focus on id Tech 3 heritage, how both the market, open source communities and game development practices evolved, and embark in the journey of the required transition from dead code dump to an ecosystem as a service.
+20 years later we will focus on id Tech 3 heritage, how both the market, open source communities and development practices evolved, and embark in the journey of the required transition from dead code dump to an ecosystem as a service.

 I’ll be the speaker, the live stream is there.